 When you think of Tagus Ranch, do you think of it as part of Visalia?
 No!
 One thinks of the historic Tagus Ranch as Tulare.

-Ask Tulare residents Robert Bender and Richard Bender if their dad, the illustrious Bill Bender, was the proprietor of the Tagus Ranch Store in Tulare.
+Ask Tulare residents Robert Bender and Richard Bender if their dad, the illustrious Bill Bender, was the Tagus Ranch Store's proprietor in Tulare.
 They will say yes.
-The Bender store was on the Tagus Ranch property in the years just after the money issued by Tagus Ranch, and spendable only at the Tagus Ranch Store, was no more.
+The Bender store was on the Tagus Ranch property in the years just after the money issued by Tagus Ranch, and spendable only at the Tagus Ranch Store was no more.

 Ask the family of Sim Iness if Sim picked peaches at Tagus Ranch in Tulare.
 They will tell you yes.